-It has to be noted that the Act n° 368/2003 also establishes that until the National Repository will be operative, the local municipalities where the nuclear installations are presently located will receive compensation with an annual fee based on the radiological inventory of the actually stored spent fuel and radioactive waste.
-This part of the Act has been implemented, contributing in establishing a more positive general attitude of local communities.
+It has to be noted that the Act n° 368/2003 also establishes that until the National Repository will be operative, the local municipalities where the nuclear installations are located will receive a financial compensation based on the radiological inventory of the actually stored spent fuel and radioactive waste.
+This part of the Act has been implemented.

-In connection with the mentioned Agreement for the reprocessing of the 235 t of spent fuel still stored in Italy, the commitment of the Italian Government to make a national site available in due time has also to be highlighted.
-In fact the Agreement establishes the milestones of a national road map for enacting all the modifications to existing legislative provisions as necessary to rule the implied matter (i.e. selection of a national site for a radioactive waste long term storage facility) and to execute all the construction works in order to have facilities ready in time to accommodate the reentry of the high and intermediate level waste as indicated in the agreement.
+In connection with the mentioned Agreement for the reprocessing of the spent fuel still stored in Italy, the commitment of the Italian Government to make a national site available in due time has also to be highlighted.
+In fact, the Agreement establishes the milestones of a national road map for enacting all the amendments to the existing legislative provisions necessary to rule the implied matter (i.e. selection of a national site for a radioactive waste long term storage facility) and to execute all the construction works in order to have facilities ready in time to accommodate the reentry of the high and intermediate level waste as indicated in the agreement.